burnash/gspread/docs/user-guide.rst

    dataframe = pd.DataFrame(worksheet.get_all_records())

 Here's a basic example for writing a dataframe to a sheet.
-This will put the header of a dataframe into the first row of a sheet followed by the values of a dataframe:
+With :meth:`~gspread.Worksheet.update` we put the header of a dataframe into the first row of a sheet followed by the values of a dataframe:

 .. code:: python